 To grow your own lemongrass, head to a well-stocked or Asian grocery store.
 Buy stalks, then trim them to about 3 inches, while peeling off any outer growth that looks unhappy.
 Place the stalks in a glass of water and put that on a sunny windowsill.
 (Make sure your glass isn’t full—you only need the bottom of the stalks to be submerged.)
 Once your stalks have rooted, plant them in well-draining potting soil.
 Keep your pot outside if you live in a warm climate, or inside in a sunny window if you don’t.
 Water regularly.

 Harvest your lemongrass when your stalk is about 1 foot high.
 Be careful as the leaves can be cut-your-finger sharp.
 For use, cut the bottom ⅔ of the stalk, where it is flesh-like, not woody.

 Use the cuttings in the Get Tanglad gin cocktail made by Norris at Genever.

 Rosemary-infused gin elevates a gin and tonic by Norris.
-As any gardener in Southern California and Texas knows, you can grow rosemary in a frost-free zone year-round.
+As any gardener in Southern California knows, you can grow rosemary in a frost-free zone year-round.
 Be sure to plant yours in an easterly spot or it could get too much sun.
 Water when soil is dry.